XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Dr Gruen, would you consider a statistical method accurate if the probability of it producing a false negative is 99.9980% ± 0.0012%?
 Would you consider that, for all intents and purposes, such a statistical method is *predetermined* in its outcome?

-Justice Kelly, do you consider it appropriate for an important legal institution to use a method that, in some conditions, fails more than 99% of the time?
+Justice Kenny, do you consider it appropriate for an important legal institution to use a method that, in some conditions, fails more than 99% of the time?
 What would our society be like if the courts had this kind of failure rate for certain types of cases?
 How do we know that they don't?
 How does the AEC know that its method doesn't?